Component ID : "accordionGridLayout-1299337214"

 Position : "left"

-Home equity—it’s a valuable asset.
+Home-Equity.
+It's a valuable asset.

-Put yours to work for you—with a home equity line of credit, or HELOC.
+Put yours to work for you with a home equity line of credit, or HELOC.

-A HELOC lets you tap into your home’s equity and borrow against it.
-You can use a HELOC for almost anything like home improvements, which can increase your home’s value.
-A HELOC can also be used for paying down high interest debt or for large expenses likemedical or education costs.
+You can use a HELOC for almost anything like home improvements, which can increase your home's value.

 What's home equity?
 It's the current market value of your home minus the amount you owe your mortgage lender.